jvvppereira/free-code-camp-streak-android/README.md

 - [ ] **Add unit tests**
   Increase test coverage, especially for API parsing and streak calculations.

-- [x] **Improve UI to display total streaks**
-  Clearly show the total number of consecutive days of coding (current streak) when the daily exercise is completed.

-- [x] **Enhance UI to show last 7 days/week summary**
-  Display a simple history of your recent daily activity, such as a 7-day streak chart or list.

-- [x] **Widget click opens freecodecamp.org/learn**
-  Add a deep link so that tapping the widget opens the freeCodeCamp "Learn" page in the browser.

 - [ ] **General UI/UX improvements**
   Make the widget more visually appealing and accessible, improve color scheme, animations, etc.